jamesr66a/onnx/docs/Operators.md

 ### <a name="Min"></a><a name="min">**Min**</a>

-  Element-wise min of each of the input tensors.
-All inputs and outputs must have the same shape and data type.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: